RuiAAPeres/iOSArchitecture/README.md

 Suggestions
 ====================================

-I am more than happy to change the current structure of this project, based on people suggestions. **he goal here is to improve the way we code**.
+I am more than happy to change the current structure of this project, based on people suggestions. **The goal here is to improve the way we code**.
 So please, if you think that something is fundamentaly wrong, or that could be improve, let me know.

 -------